Great Debate (astronomy): The followup paper

 In a May 1921 issue of the Bulletin of the National Research Council Harlow Shapley and Heber Curtis sides of the debate were presented and expanded on in independent technical papers under the title "The Scale of the Universe".
-Shapley and Curtis were able to read each other's paper and edit their final published papers so that that they could present more refined counterarguments.
+Shapley and Curtis were able to read each other's paper and edit their final published papers so that they could present more refined counterarguments.

 Expanding on his comments at the debate, Shapley argued that "spiral nebulae" such as Andromeda were simply part of the Milky Way.
 He backed up this claim by appealing to their relative sizes—if Andromeda were not part of the Milky Way, then its distance must have been on the order of 10^{8} light years—a span most contemporary astronomers would not accept.
 Shapley's paper cited the work of Adriaan van Maanen, a well-respected astronomer of the time, as providing evidence supporting Shapley's argument.
 Van Maanen had claimed he had observed the Pinwheel Galaxy rotating, and that if the Pinwheel Galaxy were in fact a distinct galaxy and could be observed to be rotating on a timescale of years, its orbital velocity would be enormous and there would be a violation of the universal speed limit, the speed of light in vacuum.
 Shapley also backed up his claims with the observation of a nova in 1885 in the Andromeda "nebula" that had briefly outshone the entire nebula, constituting a seemingly impossible output of energy were Andromeda in fact a separate galaxy.

 Curtis replied to Shapley's points noting that, if the Milky Way and other spirals were relatively small, the difference in nova brightness would fall into line with accepted values.
 He wrote that the brightness of the 1885 nova in Andromeda was an outlier and he thought the existence of two classes of nova were not impossible.
 He also wrote in his paper that rotational of spiral nebula measured by van Maanen was so small (less than 25 years of observations trying to measure extremely small rotation of a nebulous object), the findings could not be trusted.